Business process management (BPM): analysis, automation, and profit growth through eliminating inefficiency

 How to turn chaos into clarity

-To keep inefficiency from undermining the business, you need to perform a business process analysis — methodically identify gaps, eliminate losses and improve the efficiency of workflows.
-This requires describing every action performed within the process to understand how tasks are carried out, who is responsible for them and where efficiency problems arise.
-BPM helps analyze, design and optimize an organization's workflows.
+To prevent inefficiency from undermining the business, you need to analyze business processes, systematically identify gaps, eliminate waste, and improve workflow efficiency.
+To do this, describe every action performed within the process to understand how tasks are carried out, who is responsible for them, and where efficiency issues arise.
+BPM helps analyze, design, and optimize an organization's workflows.

 With it, you can eliminate inefficiency, improve coordination and achieve consistent results.